 Film New Zealand also contracts a number of screen industry professionals, such as location scouts and line-producers, as consultants.

-Read current trustees' biographies
+Read current directors' biographies

 Executive Manager, Film Otago Southland